 Student Recreation Complex fee.
 This fee is refundable only upon complete withdrawal in percentage increments per the refund schedule.

-For those students taking one or more classes at ASU Main.
+For those students taking one or more classes at ASU's Tempe campus.

 Admission application fee.
 This fee is not refundable.